NunoFernandesSa/invocrea/README.md

-# 🧾 Invocrea – Billing & Quotation Management App
+# 🧾 Invocrea – Invoices & Quotates Management App

-A simple Nextjs & Django-based application to manage clients, create quotes and invoices, and track business transactions.
+A simple Nextjs & Django-based application to create quotes and invoices.

 ---